Defining your brand is crucial.

 What should you think about before picking your business name?
 These are some top tips:

-- in the UK and at EU level, any mark which is descriptive of the characteristics of the mark (including its quality, characteristics, intended purpose or intended users) or any mark which lacks distinctive character for the relevant goods or services, is not capable of registration
+- Don’t be too descriptive.
+From an IP perspective it’s a nightmare.
+In the UK and EU, any mark which is descriptive of the characteristics of the mark (including its quality, characteristics, intended purpose or intended users) or any mark which lacks distinctive character for the relevant goods or services, is not capable of registration.

-- Invented words have the best chance of success but are often hard to generate and can be more difficult to market in the early days
+- Invented words have the best chance of success.
+But they can be hard to generate and more difficult to market in the early days.

-- single letter marks or combinations of numbers are also difficult, but not impossible, to protect
+- Single letter marks or combinations of numbers are also difficult to protect.
+But it is not impossible.

-- Taglines and slogans work well in marketing but in the UK are not registrable as trade marks, as they don’t enable consumers to identify the business behind the mark.
+- Taglines and slogans are not registrable as trade marks in the UK.
+This is because they don’t enable consumers to identify the business behind the mark.
 Keep your slogans for the marketing, rather than your headline brand.
-This also keeps you agile, as you never know if you might need to pivot your brand message at a later stage.
+This also keeps you agile.
+You never know when you might need to pivot your brand message…

-- What about your digital footprint?
+- Consider your digital footprint.
 Does the name translate well to domains and social handles?
-If you type it out, does it autocorrect to something weird?!
+Are they still available?
+If you type it out, does it autocorrect to something weird?
 Is it easy to get the spelling wrong?
-If you’re wanting to use an acronym does the acronym spell something unsuitable?!
+If you’re wanting to use an acronym does the acronym spell something unsuitable?

-- Finally make sure no one else is using the mark or has rights in the mark: this goes beyond a simple google search and requires a clearance search to check the trade mark registers for prior rights
+- Make sure no one else is using the mark or has rights in the mark.
+This goes beyond a simple Google search.
+It requires a clearance search to check the trade mark registers for prior rights.

-There’s no harm working with a branding or design agency to work out your options but remember they don’t typically do full legal checks as part of their service.
-Remember to ask and, if they don’t provide legal clearance searches, make sure these are done before you commit to a name and spend money on graphics and branding
+There’s no harm working with a branding or design agency to help choose your company name.
+But they don’t typically do full legal checks as part of their service.
+Remember to ask.
+If they don’t provide legal clearance searches, make sure these are done before you commit to a name and spend money on graphics and branding.